Getting Ready to Prepare Your Tax Return

 Where's My Refund?

 If you have determined that you are due a refund for federal income tax purposes, it will take the IRS some time to process your refund.
 If you submit your return(s) on or close to the filing deadline, it is not uncommon to have to wait several weeks (sometimes 16 to 20 weeks) before receiving your refund or a notice.
-You can check the status of your return at this IRS link.
+You can check the status of your return at the IRS's website.